 1. How to fix the WordPress white screen of death

 The overly alarming name is no accident.
 The so-called white screen of death is considered by many to be the most feared failure to use the platform.
+It is one of the most common WordPress errors people face in WordPress development projects.

 The explanation for this is simple: the error is characterized by a white screen, without any additional information that may indicate its origin.